Every construction software vendor claims AI. Most is marketing fluff. Here's what AI construction management actually looks like on real UK projects.

 And AI isn't free.
 Which brings me to something we feel strongly about.

-Most platforms hide AI costs in their subscription.
+Most construction software platforms hide AI costs in their subscription.
 You pay the same whether you use it once a month or a hundred times a day.

 Some teams will use AI constantly.
 Others occasionally.
 You shouldn't subsidise each other.

-AI in construction is early days.
+AI for contractors is still early days relative to what's coming.
 What's possible next year will make today look basic.
-The teams who'll benefit most are the ones building it into their workflows now - learning what works for their projects, their people, their processes.
+Explore our AI assistant to see what's already working on real projects.
+The teams who'll benefit most are the ones building AI into their workflows now — learning what works for their projects, their people, their processes.